Justin-Credible/Ionic-TypeScript-Starter/docs/index.md

 ## Where to Start?

-The starter project template targets iOS, Android, and Chrome (as an extension).
+The starter project template targets iOS, Android, Chrome (as an extension), and can be served as a mobile website.
 Development can be done on Mac OS, Linux, or Windows with your favorite IDE or text editor.
 I recommend using the free and lightweight [Visual Studio Code](https://code.visualstudio.com) editor, as it has superb support for TypeScript.
 This project also includes VS Code task mappings to the various gulp tasks.

 To begin, take look at [Getting Started](getting-started.md) for information on prerequisites and instructions on how to set up your development environment.